 It’s very personal for everyone, but at the same time it’s a technical universal question that will be answered similarly by the vast majority of architects around the globe.
-Values are hidden in our personal motives for doing architecture, and personal motives are ??derived from a combination of structural foundations of architecture and a social perception of society.
+Values are hidden in our personal motives for doing architecture, and personal motives are derived from a combination of structural foundations of architecture and a social perception of society.
 This is true of many in the industry, from Cheshire architects to closer contemporaries.
 The peculiarity of our time is that when there are problems, it is necessary to find solutions or ideas, which sometimes means that if there is no problem there is no idea.
 We want to overcome this situation – so we suggest concepts devoid of problems, i.e. concepts that solve multiple problems at the same time as the structure, function, aesthetics, flexibility in a form, conveying the individual freedom to choose the way of coexistence within our design.

 You have entered many competitions and prepared numerous concepts.
 Have you been able to realize many of your projects, or are you currently more of a concept studio?

 Of course we are more than just a ‘concept studio’.
 ATMOSFERA is primarily an architectural studio for realizations.
 Whether that be for someone looking for raleigh homes for sale or for other kinds of ventures, we’re in the market to construct things to captivate and motivate people.
 Some projects seem to be ahead of the present moment.
 For example, the Diving Club is meant to be a transparent sphere, 20 meters in diameter, full of water.
 At this point it is questionable whether there is material that would have transparency, resistance to pressure and be safe in such dimensions.
 But even if we can’t build it now, soon it will be possible.
 As science progresses, new materials are constantly arising.

 “Sustainability” is something of a buzzword in architecture and design today.
 What does sustainability mean to you, and how do you practice it in your work?